 For program specific information click on the program below:

-The Associate of Arts in History is designed for students who are planning to transfer to a four-year college or university and pursue a baccalaureate degree in history or a related field.
-The curriculum fulfills the freshman and sophomore general education requirements of most four-year colleges and universities.
+An Associate of Arts in History introduces students to broad periods of the human experience.
+History, though, is more than just the study of the past.
+Students will also develop cultural literacy, critical thinking, and other skills that inform global citizenry.
+These skills can prepare students planning to transfer to a four-year college or university and pursue a baccalaureate degree in history or a related field, providing a foundation for careers in teaching, journalism, archival work, government, politics, and law.
 As part of this degree program, students must complete the requirements of the Ohio Transfer Module in order to graduate.View Full Program Details